elephantscale/es-training-new/machine-learning/slides/ML-concepts.md

 # End Part 1

-* To Instructor:<br/>
+* To Instructor:
 Pause here, and switch to Regressions.
-Come back to Part II during Logistic Regression
+Come back to Part II during Regression

 ---
-# ML Concepts Part 2
+# ML Concepts : Part 2

-* To Instructor:<br/>
+* To Instructor:
-Come back to Part II during Logistic Regression
+Come back to Part II during Regression

 ---

-# Errors / Residuals
+# Errors and Residuals
 ---

-## Problem : Estimating Tips for Meals
+## Estimating Tips for Meals

-  * A waiter at a restaurant is collecting data on tips
+* Let's consider tips at a restaurant

-  * Usually tips correspond to total of the bill.
+* We can predict the next tip by averaging all tip amounts

-  * Higher the bill -> higher the tip
+* Next tip
-  * But in this case, bill total is missing, we only have tip amounts
+  = AVERAGE(all tips)
-  * How can we predict the tip amount for next meal?
+  = $10

 | Meal # | Tip ($)  |
 |--------|----------|